Whether you’re a beginner or an advanced rider, this guide is designed to help you pick the perfect bike based on your needs.

 If you decide to buy a bike online (on the manufacturer’s or retailer’s website, eBay, Craigslist, and similar websites), you should keep in mind that you won’t be able to do a test ride in advance and if you need to return the bike, you have to pack it which may be a hassle.

 On the other hand, the prices of bikes online are often more cost-effective, shopping online is convenient, and you have access to a wider selection of bikes.
+Feel free to try one of these best online bike stores.

 However, their selection of bikes is limited, and the prices may be higher compared to online stores.

-I bought my road bike online and I am satisfied with it.
+I bought my road bike online, and I am satisfied with it.
 It was securely packaged and assembled.
 The only thing I had to do was to attach the wheels and tighten the handlebars.

 Step 3: Choose a Bike Size to Ensure a Proper Fit